RobiulMan/Typerite/README.md

 ```

 ## Set ENV file
-before run dev command we need to set .env file in our poject root dir.
+before running the dev command we need to set .env file in our project root dir and follow below the syntax to set it into .env file.
 ```
-DB_URL= pute in the database url
+DB_URL=database url
-KEY= put in the JWT secret key
+KEY=JWT secret key
 ```